-- 10. In accordance with Paragraph 11(1) of Schedule 3, the firm shall perform ongoing and effective monitoring of any business relationship, which shall include - (a) reviewing identification data and records to ensure they are kept up to date, accurate and relevant, and updating such data and records when they are not up to date, accurate or relevant; - (b) scrutinising any transactions or other activity to ensure that the transactions are consistent with the firm's knowledge of the customer, their business and risk profile (including, where necessary, the source of funds) and paying particular attention to all - (i) complex transactions; - (ii) transactions which are both large and unusual; and - (iii) unusual patterns of activity or transactions, which have no apparent economic purpose or no apparent lawful purpose; and

-- (c) ensuring that the way in which identification data is recorded and stored is such as to facilitate the ongoing monitoring of each business relationship. - 11.
+- 10. In accordance with Paragraph 11(1) of Schedule 3, the firm shall perform ongoing and effective monitoring of any business relationship, which shall include - (a) reviewing identification data and records to ensure they are kept up to date, accurate and relevant, and updating such data and records when they are not up to date, accurate or relevant: - (b) scrutinising any transactions or other activity to ensure that the transactions are consistent with the firm's knowledge of the customer, their business and risk profile (including, where necessary, the source of funds) and paying particular attention to all - (i) complex transactions; - (ii) transactions which are both large and unusual; and - (iii) unusual patterns of activity or transactions, - which have no apparent economic purpose or no apparent lawful purpose; and - (c) ensuring that the way in which identification data is recorded and stored is such as to facilitate the ongoing monitoring of each business relationship. - 11.
 In accordance with Paragraph 11(2) of Schedule 3, the extent of any monitoring carried out and the frequency at which it is carried out shall be determined on the basis of materiality and risk including, without limitation, whether or not the business relationship is a high risk relationship. - 12.
-Examples of the additional monitoring arrangements for high risk relationships could include: - (a) undertaking more frequent reviews of high risk relationships and updating CDD information on a more regular basis; - (b) undertaking more regular reviews of transactions and activity against the profile and expected activity of the business relationship; - (c) applying lower monetary thresholds for the monitoring of transactions and activity; - (d) reviews being conducted by persons not directly involved in managing the relationship, for example the MLCO; - (e) ensuring that the firm has adequate MI systems to provide the board and MLCO with the timely information needed to identify, analyse and effectively monitor high risk relationships and accounts; - (f) appropriate approval procedures for high value transactions in respect of high risk relationships; and/or - (g) a greater understanding of the personal circumstances of high risk relationships, including an awareness of sources of third party information.
+Examples of the additional monitoring arrangements for high risk relationships could include: - (a) undertaking more frequent reviews of high risk relationships and updating CDD information on a more regular basis; - (b) undertaking more regular reviews of transactions and activity against the profile and expected activity of the business relationship; - (c) applying lower monetary thresholds for the monitoring of transactions and activity; - (d) reviews being conducted by persons not directly involved in managing the relationship, for example, the MLCO; - (e) ensuring that the firm has adequate MI systems to provide the board and MLCO with the timely information needed to identify, analyse and effectively monitor high risk relationships and accounts; - (f) appropriate approval procedures for high value transactions in respect of high risk relationships; and/or - (g) a greater understanding of the personal circumstances of high risk relationships, including an awareness of sources of third party information. - 13.
+The firm must consider the possibility for legal persons and legal arrangements to be used as vehicles for ML and FT.